AHG-BSCS/PIYU_SecureID/README.md

 ![login screen][login-screen] &nbsp;
 ![application form][application-form]
 - **Login Screen** - The application requires a passcode provided by the authentication application.
-- **Application Form** - A form that requires the necessary information of applicants to apply for the ID.
+- **Application Form** - A form that requires to be filled out using the applicant's information, a sign and a 1x1 picture

 ![id generation][id-generation] &nbsp;
 ![id verification][id-verification]
 - **Encrypted ID Generation** - The generated QR code in front of the ID is encrypted and makes it unreadable with traditional QR reader applications.
 - **ID Verification** - In case that ID is required to be verified first for some reason, verification can be done directly through the application.
 - **Transaction Counter** - Display the number of processed transactions.

+## Usage
+1. The application has a registration form that needs to be filled out using the applicant's information, a sign and a 1x1 picture.
+This information will be encrypted and saved to the database for further processing.
+2. The applicant will receive a transaction slip that will be used for the next step.
+3. The ID provider can then print the ID on a physical card by generating the ID using the transaction slip.

+> [!IMPORTANT]
+> The ID contains an encrypted QR code which includes all the ID's information.
+This QR code can then be used to verify if the ID is genuine and registered to the database.

 ## Installation
 1. Download the latest version of [SecureID][release-page].